Bridging Differences Leadership Cohort

 Eligibility

-The cohort is open to individual staff members and teams from foundations and philanthropies.
+The cohort is open to individuals and teams from foundations and giving programs.

 How to Apply

-To apply, please complete the online application form by Friday, February 21, 2024 at midnight Pacific.
-Applicants will be informed of their acceptance in the middle of March.
-Accepted applicants will have two weeks to submit registration fees, provide a photo and short bio.
+To apply, please complete the online application form by 11:59 p.m.
+PT on Friday, February 20, 2026.
+We recommend submitting your application for consideration well ahead of the deadline.
+Applicants will be informed of their acceptance in March.
+Accepted applicants will have two weeks to submit registration fees and provide a photo and short bio.

-You need to be logged in to access the application form.
-Use the "Login" button in the menu or go to account.cof.org to log in.
+We encourage you to log into cof.org so you can save your draft and return to it at any time.
+Use the "Login" button in the menu or go to https://cof.org/sso/login to log in.
 Don't have an account?
 You can create an account for free.
 You do not need to be a Council on Foundations member to create an account or to apply for this cohort.

 Cost